Skip to main content

 Units inferredUsage units were inferred.
 Verify they are correct.

 Low confidence site matchThe meter was matched to a site with low confidence.
+Confirm or reassign the meter to the correct site.

 Resolving issues